-In a market that is full of greenwashing and promises of sustainability based by little - if any - substantive action, all aimed at enticing in-the-known millennials to shop, few companies are delivering results in as effective a manner as Kering.
-The Paris-based conglomerate, which is parent to Gucci, Balenciaga, Yves Saint Laurent, Stella McCartney, Bottega Veneta, and Puma, among others, is making strides - in more senses than one - to establish and adhere to protocols for more socially and environmentally sustainable business practices.
+In a market that is full of greenwashing and promises of sustainability based by little - if any - substantive action, all aimed at enticing in-the-known millennials to shop, few companies are delivering results in as effective (and interesting) a manner as Kering.
+The Paris-based conglomerate, which is parent to Gucci, Balenciaga, Yves Saint Laurent, Bottega Veneta, and Alexander McQueen, among others, is making strides - in more ways than one - to establish and adhere to protocols for more socially and environmentally sustainable business practices.

 The François-Henri Pinault-chaired company has managed to find a remarkable balance between adopting a business model based on sustainability and keeping intact its image as a purveyor of luxury goods, two things that have often proven mutually exclusive.

 Certainly impressive are Kering’s actions on the sustainability front.
 As the group outlined in its “Beyond Our Limits: 2012-2016 Sustainability Targets Final Report," which it released in the spring of 2016, its “targets” – which are aimed at eradicating PVC and other harmful chemicals from all product lines, increasing traceability and sourcing from European Union-based production systems to enable the use of higher quality skins with a lower environmental footprint, offsetting CO2 emissions, and eliminating various types of waste from its supply chain – are ambitious and unlike those of nearly any other luxury company.